 UPDATE: Since launching our “Big Hearts for Tiny Homes” initiative in 2020 to tackle youth homelessness on the Sunshine Coast, we raised enough to build our first TWO tiny homes!
 Aussie Tiny Houses have done an amazing job.
 Our houses have been built and are ready and waiting to be parked on site.
 Just a few little hoops to jump through to prepare the area.
 Can’t wait to welcome our first tenants soon!

 Just because you don’t see people sleeping rough in our streets doesn’t mean our local community is immune to the problem.
 Noosa-Sunshine Coast is a popular holiday destination, but a tough place to live for many young people to settle due to extreme housing costs, low average wages, social housing shortage and high rental competition.
-Add to this, COVID-19 impacts of business closures, unemployment and health concerns, 2020/21 has seen more local people and particularly young people experiencing homelessness.
+Add to this, COVID-19 impacts of business closures, unemployment and health concerns, we have seen more local people and particularly young people experiencing homelessness.

 Youturn Youth Support is a home grown, local Sunshine Coast charity based at Tewantin that was started over 30 years ago to deliver local impact and help address youth homelessness in the region.
 Our humble beginnings started as a grass roots youth homelessness project in 1989 with the Noosa Accommodation Project (NAP), which was originally started by 5 volunteers supporting six young people.

 Since then, the organisation has grown substantially working with young people and those that support them, expanding our focus to include child safety, homelessness and mental health.
 Today our organisation has grown to include a team of 160 employees and last year we supported over 8600 young people.

 Youturn is well positioned to respond to youth issues across our communities and we believe our strength is the provision of wrap-around holistic support, leading to transformative benefits to young people, their families and in turn building resilient communities.